mirrajabi/search-dialog/README.md

 - [RandomUser](https://randomuser.me)'s fake api for sample images

 ### Changelog

+1.2.1 - `Adds an option for changing text color and highlight color of default adapter.`

 1.2 - `Adds getter for views in simple search dialog and an option to turn off the auto filtering on search edittext.`

 1.1.1 - `Fixes drawable overriding issue.`